BBj-Plugins/BBjDocViewer/README.md

 # BBjDocViewer
 A document (not only) for PDF documents.
+But for now, only PDF is supported...